Azospirillum, Fixing Nitrogen

 5) Brew a Tea

-For super crazy results, you could brew Azos with Xtreme Tea Brews at the rate of two tablespoons per gallon and applying it weekly.
+For super crazy results, you could brew Azos with Xtreme Tea Brews at the rate of two tablespoons per gallon and apply it weekly.

 Can I Make Azospirillum Myself?

-Planting legumes and bean crops (i.e. clovers, alfalfa, peanuts and soybeans) help to fertilize the soil and fix the nitrogen in the areas they are planted.
+Planting legumes and bean crops (i.e. clovers, alfalfa, peanuts, and soybeans) help to fertilize the soil and fix the nitrogen in the areas they are planted.
 Leguminous crops are great for your garden.
 They already have root nodules that house nitrogen-fixing bacteria.
 When your plants are alive and thriving, they use the fixed nitrogen for themselves.
 The great thing about them is when they die, all that great fixed-nitrogen sticks around in the ground.
-By rotating your crops, you can release the benefits of those leguminous crops upon the next crop that are placed in that same area of soil.
-Make sure to let your nitrogen fixing plants die before removing them for the added nitrogen benefits.
+By rotating your crops, you can release the benefits of those leguminous crops upon the next crop that is placed in that same area of soil.
+Make sure to let your nitrogen-fixing plants die before removing them for the added nitrogen benefits.

 The More You Know, The Better You Grow